amerabualhassan/DDoS-Detection-IoT-Analysis/README.md

 ## 📄 Summary

-The paper compares deep learning (DL) and traditional machine learning (ML) approaches for detecting Distributed Denial of Service (DDoS) attacks in Internet of Things (IoT) environments.
+The paper compares deep learning (DL) and traditional machine learning (ML) approaches for detecting Distributed Denial of Service (DDoS) attacks in Internet of Things (IoT) environments, focusing on resource and performance analysis.

 ### Key Highlights:
 - **Dataset**: CICDDoS2019 (CSV and image formats)